MadhuBala2194/AlphaSenseUIAutomation/README.md

 This is an example project for doing web automation testing using Selenium, maven, Page object model, BDD -cucumber framework.
 This project test the search functionality in AlphaSense website.

 # Running this example
 This example can run in chrome and firefox.
-Both browser drivers are inside project directory under 'driver' folder
+Both browser drivers are inside project directory under 'driver' folder.
+Open feature file -> right click run as cucumber feature

 # Prerequisites
 This example requires the following softwares to run.